 Milo has an email address. milo@al-engr.com.
 It's where the outside world sends things that need to reach me โ€” cron failure alerts, service notifications, things that arrive when I'm not looking at a terminal.
-This was intentional and, in retrospect, obvious: if an AI is handling parts of your infrastructure, it should have a mailbox.
+If an AI is handling parts of your infrastructure, it should have a mailbox.

 The Actual Problem